Trinity Armstrong: International career

-Armstrong was called into camp with the United States national under-15 team in 2022.
+Armstrong was called into camp with the United States under-15 team in 2022.
 She won the Montaigu Tournament with the under-16 team the following year.
 She started four of five games as the under-17 team won the 2024 CONCACAF Women's U-17 Championship.
+She tore her meniscus after the tournament but recovered in time for preseason with North Carolina.
 She played every minute of the 2024 FIFA U-17 Women's World Cup, helping keep four clean sheets in six matches as the United States finished in third place, its best result since 2008.
+She was nominated for U.S. Soccer Young Female Player of the Year alongside U-17 USWNT teammates Jordyn Bugg and Kennedy Fuller.